Panzerschrek/U-00DC-Sprache/source/docs/en/macros.rst

 Fixed lexems are allowed inside it, they will be expanded directly.

-Also a macro expansion block may contain macro-variabled defined previously in the match block.
+Also a macro expansion block may contain macro-variables defined previously in the match block.
 They begin with ``?`` symbol.
 In a macro expansion they are replaced with passed macro-arguments.